Get

 What if My Cat and Dog Don’t Get Along?

 If your pets aren’t compatible, it’s best to just keep them separated.
+Not all animals will end up being friends, and we need to respect this.
 Don’t force playtime or try to push the relationship too quickly.
 Allow them time and space to adjust in their own way.

 What if One of My Pets Is Very Shy?

 If your pet is timid or scared, it’s best to slowly introduce them to one another on neutral ground.
-Take things slow and use treats and toys to help them become more comfortable with each other.
+Take things slow and use treats and toys through positive reinforcement to help them become more comfortable with each other.

 What Body Language Indicates a Scared and Frightened Cat?

-If a cat feels scared or threatened, it will usually display signs of fear such as crouching down, flattening its ears, and hissing.
-It may also try to escape the situation by running away or hiding.
+If a cat feels scared or threatened, they will usually display signs of fear such as crouching down, flattening their ears, having dilated pupils, raised fur, and hissing.
+They may also try to escape the situation by running away or hiding.

 What Body Language Indicates a Friendly Dog?

-A friendly dog will typically appear relaxed and happy, with its tail wagging and ears perked up.
-It may also appear eager to play or have a loose, bouncy body posture as it approaches you or another pet.
+A friendly dog will typically appear relaxed and happy, with their tail wagging and ears perked up.
+They may also appear eager to play or have a loose, bouncy body posture as they approach you or another pet.

 Is It Safe to Leave My Cat and Dog Alone Together?